nna0702/nna0702.github.io/index.md

 - The lecturer explain things very clearly.

 *What could be improved*
-- I feel that the lecture on neural network could be better.
-The lecture oould have broken down the maths of derivatives further.
+- The lecturer could have broken down the maths of derivatives further in the lesson on neural network further.

 ### Data Analysis for Social Scientists